Prenatal Care in Ayurveda

-It is advisable for the pregnant woman not to watch films depicting scenes of horror, murder, and violence.
-It can produce negative effect on the child’s character in future.
+Ayurveda doctors advice pregnant woman not to watch films depicting scenes of horror, murder, and violence.
+It can produce negative effect on the baby’s character in future.
 During pregnancy she should keep company only with people who have a favorable influence over her.
 She should read fine literature, look at the beautiful works of art, listen to soft music, contemplate pleasant landscapes and have only positive and constructive thoughts.

-Visiting lonely places, going to riverbanks alone, thoughts and disputes which provoke anger can harm both mother and the fetus and should always be avoided.
-Looking at the setting sun, stars, solar and lunar eclipses are contraindicated during pregnancy
+Visiting lonely places, going to riverbanks alone, thoughts and disputes which provoke anger can harm both mother and the baby and should always be avoided.
+Looking at the setting sun, stars, solar and lunar eclipses are contraindicated during pregnancy.

 Have milk mixed with the above-mentioned natural supplements.

 Have the same sweet natural supplements, but now mix them with milk, honey and ghee.